Permanent Makeup Schools in North Dakota

 If you want to become a permanent makeup artist or tattooist in North Dakota, you should read the rules and regulations outlined by the Department of Health.
 If you want to operate a permanent makeup or tattoo shop in this state, you will need to maintain an active license, which will cost $110 every year to renew.
 We recommend speaking with permanent makeup schools in your area to make sure you have the right skills and qualifications to provide quality work, and meet the standards the Department of Health expects from practitioners.

 In North Dakota, permanent makeup artists and other skin care specialists can enjoy a strong job outlook!
-Between 2012 and 2022, O*Net predicts a 24% increase in skin care specialist jobs.
-This is much higher than average when compared to other careers (O*Net, 2012).
+Between 2016 and 2026, CareerOneStop predicts an 11% increase in skin care specialist jobs.
 The job outlook may be even better for permanent makeup specialists, since this field is still becoming popular in many parts of North Dakota.
 Salaries for skin care specialists vary quite a bit in different parts of the state and different work settings.
-O*Net reports that the average salary for a skin care specialist in North Dakota is $29,400 per year.
-This is in line with the national average (O*Net, 2014).
+ZipRecruiter reports that the average salary for a permanent makeup artist in North Dakota is $61,840 per year.
+This is higher than the national average (ZipRecruiter, 2020).